Phil Simms joined CBS Sports in 1998 and currently serves as a studio analyst on The NFL Today and contributor on NFL Monday QB on CBS Sports Network.

-Simms currently serves as a spokesperson for Bigelow Tea and Hackensack University Medical Center.
-He is also the color analyst voice for the widely popular video game EA Sports Madden NFL 13.
+Simms currently serves as a spokesperson for FanDuel, Fanatics, Bigelow Tea, Investors Bank and Hackensack University Medical Center.
+He also served as the color analyst voice for the widely popular EA Sports video game Madden NFL 13, 14, 15 and 16.

 Simms is a co-owner and contributor to The Experts Network (TXN), an interactive digital sports network consisting of sports analysis along with Cris Collinsworth, Boomer Esiason, Howie Long, Nick Faldo and Cal Ripken, Jr. Launched in April 2011, the TXN specializes in the development of digital and original programming, repurposed content and high-end special events.
 The interactive platform formulates strategic distribution partnerships with online sports networks and serves as the online “destination” sports property.